 LOS ANGELES WORLD CUP 2026

 Los Angeles combines two things almost no other host city can match at the same time: global entertainment gravity and a genuinely huge football audience base.
-Add SoFi Stadium, USMNT group-stage matches and ideal summer weather, and LA becomes one of the most seductive stops in the tournament.
+The tournament is now live, the USMNT already opened here with a 4-1 win over Paraguay, and SoFi has moved from hype to real tournament atmosphere immediately.

-The USMNT opener gives Los Angeles one of the loudest early-tournament atmospheres in the whole field.
+The 4-1 USMNT win over Paraguay gave Los Angeles one of the loudest early-tournament atmospheres in the whole field.

 Few hosts can match LA for museums, beaches, food, entertainment and range.